eurosoft-uk/shim-review/README.md

 *******************************************************************************
 ### Add any additional information you think we may need to validate this shim signing application.
 *******************************************************************************
 None to validate.
-We are requesting signing of two versions of shim for two architectures, X64 and Arm64, bianries are present in data folder as
+We are requesting signing of two versions of shim for two architectures, X64 and Arm64, binaries are present in data folder as

 shimx64.efi
 shimaa64.efi